chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ----------------------------------------------
 ```

-When migration is successful the default config will be shown
+The default config will show up once the migration takes place successfully.

 4. Verify whether all services are running: